 Turmeric leaves are very fragrant and they impart an awesome aroma and flavour to the dish that’s cooked in it.
-Once such aromatic and flavourful recipe is Patholi.
+Available during monsoons and the onset of the festive season right from mid July till Navratri, these turmeric leaves are used to prepare naivedyam recipes.
+One such aromatic and flavourful naivedyam recipe is Patholi.
 Patholis are sweet, rice dumplings steamed in turmeric leaves.
 There are different variations in preparing the rice batter.
-Traditionally, rice is soaked in water and then ground to a thick batter, but these days modak flour/ basmati rice flour is easily available, so I skip soaking the rice, instead I make a thick paste out of the basmati rice flour.
+I find the one posted below to be the easiest.
+Traditionally, rice is soaked in water and then ground to a thick batter, but these days modak flour is easily available, hence I skip soaking the rice, instead I make a thick paste out of the basmati rice flour.
+You need to use modak flour only for best results as it gets steamed perfectly.
 Posting my version of patholis below which is also offered as naivedyam.
-RECIPE

 - Ghee to grease the leaves